intel/gbs/docs/GBS.rst

 Squashing commits
 `````````````````

-GBS supports squashing a range of commits into one monolithic diff when generating patches.
+When generating patches, GBS supports squashing a range of commits into one monolithic diff.
 Currently, one can only squash from `upstream-tag` up to a given commit-ish.
-An example use case could be squashing commits from upstream release up to a stable update
+An example use case could be squashing commits from an upstream release up to a stable update
 into a single diff (commits on top of the stable generate one patches normally).
 You can enable this with the 'squash_patches_until' config file option or with the
 '--squash-patches-until' command line option: the format for the option is <commit-ish>[:<filename-base>].